New Hotels in Berlin

 Berlin’s hotels for conventions and conferences

-Berlin scores with a sustainable MICE sector: The capital illustrates how conferences, conventions and events can be planned and held sustainably.
-With more than 120 hotels and locations for conferences, conventions, meetings and events, Berlin has a lot to offer in this area.
+Berlin scores with a sustainable MICE industry: the capital shows how meetings, conventions and events can be planned and realised sustainably.
+With more than 120 hotels and venues for conferences, congresses, meetings and events, the choice in Berlin is huge.
 One of the classics is the Hotel Adlon Kempinski, which has 15 meeting rooms, two ballrooms and three meeting lounges.

 Hotel Berlin, Berlin © Hotel Berlin, Berlin

-The third largest MICE hotel in the city has been given a make-over.
-It took four years to renovate as many as 700 rooms, conference rooms and breakfast rooms at the Hotels Berlin, Berlin on Lützowplatz in City West.
-Here, visitors will have the opportunity to enjoy the more than 900 doors from old Berlin buildings that serve as headboards for the beds.
-The restaurant Lütze was also newly inaugurated featuring a wide range of lunch options.
-Here you can savour strudels and the famous cinnamon buns from "Zeit für Brot" as well as the seasonal specialities of bowls, soups, salads and desserts.
+The third largest MICE hotel in the city has been given a makeover.
+The more than 700 rooms, conference and breakfast rooms of the Hotels Berlin, Berlin on Lützowplatz in City West were renovated over a period of four years.
+One highlight is the more than 900 doors from old Berlin buildings that serve as headboards for the beds.
+The Lütze restaurant has also been newly opened with a wide range of lunch options.
+It serves sandwiches and the famous cinnamon buns from "Zeit für Brot" as well as seasonally changing bowls, soups, salads and desserts.

 The ‘Sustainable Meetings Berlin’ online platform of the visitBerlin Berlin Convention Office provides practical tips for planning events.
 The Meeting Guide Berlin lists additional conference hotels and event locations.